elastic/elastic-agent/docs/elastic-agent-gke-autopilot.md

   On the deployment overview page of your cloud setup, copy down the Elasticsearch Endpoint(ES_HOST).
   Username and password (ES_USERNAME, ES_PASSWORD) will be provided upon Elastic Cloud creation.

-## Folow below steps to configure GKE with Elastic Agent:
+## Folow below steps to configure GKE with Elastic Agent

 1. **Step 1: Initialise and login to your Google project**